melvincwng/capstone-assignment-class-1-team-1/README.md

 2. Kua Zi Lin (P7461142) 👿 - **Team Member**
 3. Ng Chye Yong (P7461085) 🥶 - **Team Member**

-We had regular standups to update each other on our progress & to ensure that the project deliverables (and many additional features) are met within the stipulated timeline.
+We had regular meetings/standups to update each other on our progress & to ensure that the project deliverables (and many additional features) are met within the stipulated timeline.

 Our GitHub Projects Kanban Board can be found here: https://github.com/orgs/SP-CET-Capstone/projects/11/views/1